ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Experiments

-As shown in \Cref{tab:efficiency}, we compare FLOPs, peak memory usage, throughput, and performance across various token pruning methods under a fixed token-retain ratio of 10\%.
-First, ToDRE achieves the highest throughput of 2.8 samples/s on POPE \cite{li2023pope}, accelerating inference by 1.9$\times$ compared to the vanilla LLaVA-NeXT-7B baseline, while matching the lowest memory usage (13.6 GB) alongside FasterVLM \cite{zhang2024fastervlm}.
-Second, despite its superior efficiency and memory cost, ToDRE maintains the highest average performance (95.1\%), outperforming the second-best method by 2.9\%.
+As shown in \Cref{tab:efficiency}, we compare FLOPs, peak memory usage, throughput, and performance across various token pruning methods under a fixed token retention ratio of 10\%.
+First, ToDRE achieves the highest throughput of 2.9 samples/s on POPE \cite{li2023pope}, accelerating inference by 1.9$\times$ compared to the vanilla LLaVA-NeXT-7B baseline, while matching the lowest memory usage (13.6 GB) alongside FasterVLM and DivPrune \cite{alvar2025divprune}.
+Second, despite its superior efficiency and memory usage, ToDRE maintains the highest average performance (95.0\%), outperforming the second-best method by 1.5\%.
 These results confirm that ToDRE achieves great overall balance among speed, memory, and accuracy.
-We attribute the slight efficiency gains over FasterVLM and GlobalCom$^2$ (FLOPs $\uparrow$0.3\%, throughput $\uparrow$0.1 samples/s) to our second-stage deletion of all remaining visual tokens—an approach rarely adopted in prior work.
+We attribute the slight efficiency gains over DivPrune (throughput $\uparrow$0.1 samples/s) to our second-stage deletion of all remaining visual tokens—an approach rarely adopted in prior work.
 In addition, as discussed in \Cref{sec:3.1}, because most image and video understanding benchmarks only require the model to answer a single word or short phrase (where $L$ is considerably small), our efficiency gains during the LLM decoding stage are inevitably marginal.
-However, we expect ToDRE to deliver even greater efficiency benefits in tasks involving longer text generation, since it effectively mitigates the computational burden of visual tokens during LVLM inferences.
+However, we expect ToDRE to deliver even greater efficiency benefits in tasks involving longer text generation, since it effectively mitigates the computational burden of visual tokens during LVLM inference. \looseness=-1